Updated May 20, 2017

 - A comfort pack with a few internal compartments is perfect for a collection of personal care products.
 If you carry tissues, sanitizer, wipes, lotion and the like, create a travel comfort pack to keep them together.

-Zip-lock bag. aLOKSAK makes a durable leakproof airtight bag in four different sizes.
-I use one to keep my wet or dry swimsuit organized as a compact bundle.
+For a commercial alternative, aLOKSAK makes a durable leakproof airtight bag in four different sizes.

 Plastic envelopes.
 Sometimes, carrying printed documents is a matter of necessity.
 Some countries require an e-visa to be printed, or some airlines will charge a fee to print a boarding pass at the airport.
 Or, a transportation company requires a printed ticket so an agent can mark it in some way.
 On international trips, it’s wise to carry a printed copy of your itinerary.
 A plastic see-through durable zippered envelope is ideal for this purpose.
 It’s also a great place to store credit card receipts until you’re able to review your credit card statement.
 And it’s perfect for stowing printed material picked up along the way.
 That said, it’s surprising how much paper weighs, so aim to carry as little paper as possible.